 International Regime Complexity

 Karen J. Alter is an expert in international relations and international law.
 She is the author or editor of six books and over fifty articles.
-Her interests span international relations, multilateralism, the law and politics of international courts, international regime complexity, global ethics and global capitalism and law.
+Her interests span international relations, multilateralism, the law and politics of international courts, international regime complexity, the politics of backlash, global ethics and global capitalism and law.
 Her award winning book The New Terrain of International Law: Courts, Politics, Rights (Princeton University Press, 2014) provides a framework for comparing and understanding the influence of the twenty-four international courts, and for conceptualizing how different domains of domestic and international politics are transformed through the creation of international courts.
 Alter also co-edited the Oxford Handbook on International Adjudication (Oxford University Press, 2014).
 Alter has published extensively on judicial politics in the European Union, including two books: The European Court’s Political Power (Oxford University Press, 2009) and Establishing the Supremacy of European Law (Oxford University press, 2001).
-She has collaborated extensively with Laurence R. Helfer researching the law and politics of international legal transplants in the Andes and Africa.
-Her forthcoming edited book, International Court Authority (Oxford University Press, 2018) includes a new approach to studying international court authority, applied by nineteen interdisciplinary scholars to thirteen different international courts.
+With Laurence R. Helfer she has researched the law and politics of international legal transplants in the Andes and Africa.
+Her most recent book, International Court Authority (Oxford University Press, 2018) includes a new approach to studying international court authority, applied by nineteen interdisciplinary scholars to thirteen different international courts.
 Alter continues her research on international courts as co-director of the institutionalization research cluster at the iCourts Center of Excellence, Copenhagen University Faculty of Law.
-She is also co-director of the Buffett Institute’s Global Capitalism and Law Research Group.
+She is also co-director of Northwestern's Global Capitalism and Law Research Group.